Wizcorp/StyleGuides/README.md

 Following a consistent style guide both helps enforce this concept and improves the overall quality of the code we write.
 This facilitates other developers stepping in to assist with maintenance more easily and can certainly save time in the long haul.

 Readable source code is arguably easier to understand as well.
-It's easier to browse, locate and fix bugs in and more easy to optimize.
+It's easier to browse, locate and fix bugs in and easier to optimize.
 It can also give us a clearer picture of how the code fits into a larger body of work.

 Consistently styled code can:
 - Reduce the lead time required to understand an implementation